nvogroup/api-samples/README.md

 # 2. Subscribe to a product

 To send requests to an API, a subscription key is required.
 You can obtain this key by subscribing to a product.
-Navigate to the [**Products**](https://api-portal.nvoconsolidation.com/products) page within the API Management portal.
+Navigate to the [**Products**](https://api-portal.nvoconsolidation.com/products) page within the API portal.

 ![Products overview](images/products_page.png)